DarkGhostHunter/Laraload/README.md

 composer require darkghosthunter/laraload
 ```

+## What is Preloading?
+What does this?

+Preloading is a new feature for PHP 7.4 and Opcache.
+It "compiles" a list of files into memory, thus making the application code fast.

+This package wraps the Preloader package that generates a preload file.
+Once it's generated, you can point the generated list into your `php.ini`.

 ## Usage

 By default, this package constantly recreates your preload script each 500 requests in `storage/preload.php`.
 That's it.
 But you want the details, don't you?